PoCInnovation/Pool2024/Software/day05/React/README.md

 	</React.StrictMode>,
 );
 ```
-> You can take a look at the Chakra UI [tutorial](https://chakra-ui.com/getting-started/cra-guide#manual-installation) to setup `create-react-app` projects.
+> You can take a look at the Chakra UI [tutorial](https://chakra-ui.com/getting-started/vite-guide) to setup `vite` projects.

 Now let's create [a custom Chakra theme](https://chakra-ui.com/docs/theming/customize-theme) to extend it with our own preferences 🎱: